 Roche Legal currently only offers representation for victims of abuse that occurred at (or because of) an institution.

 If the staff at one of these institutions misused their position of power to take advantage of a child, that child can claim compensation at any time.
 Queenslanders who’ve suffered childhood abuse have no time limitation to bring a claim for compensation.
 Previous time limitations existed but were abolished in 2017 following the Royal Commission into childhood sexual abuse.

-We understand that if you have suffered abuse that you are in pain.
-We also realise that your trust may have been betrayed which led to you being abused.
+Our lawyers understand that if you have suffered abuse that you are in pain and that your trust may have been betrayed.
 We cannot ever make it right, but we can give you a voice and the legal support to get some justice through compensation.
-The guilty will not acknowledge their wrong-doing voluntarily – making a claim can bring you one step closer to reclaiming your life.
+The guilty will not acknowledge their wrong-doing voluntarily – so making a claim can bring you one step closer to reclaiming your life.

 Your potential avenues to access compensation in relation to the childhood sexual abuse are:

 (1) Making an Application through the National Redress Scheme; or

 (2) Pursuing a Common Law Claim for Damages for personal injuries (civil litigation).

 Making the wrong decision could cause you to miss out on hundreds of thousands of dollars.
 It costs nothing to discuss the best options available for your circumstances with one of Roche Legal’s abuse lawyers.